Maine Outdoor Heritage Fund

 - Grants Awarded

 The Maine Outdoor Heritage Fund (MOHF) conserves wildlife and open spaces through the sale of instant, scratch lottery tickets.
-With proceeds from ticket sales, grants are awarded twice a year, totaling approximately $700,000 annually.
+With proceeds from ticket sales, grants are awarded twice a year.
 Grant application deadlines are March 1 and September 1 of each year.

 The seven-member Maine Outdoor Heritage Fund Board chooses projects in four categories that promote conservation of Maine's fish and wildlife habitat, acquisition and management of special places, endangered species, and conservation law enforcement.